-• Program Definition of Second Home/Eligibility

-National Objective: Benefits to low and moderate income (LMI) persons or households.

-- o Eligible Activity: HCDA Sections 105(a)(4) - Geographic Eligibility: FEMA IA declared parishes for Hurricanes, Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: Applicants at or below 80 percent AMI adjusted for household size who do not have the adequate flood insurance necessary for program closeout.
+- Not applicable - Program Definition of Second Home/Eligibility - Not applicable - Program National Objective(s) - National Objective: Benefits to low and moderate income (LMI) persons or households. - Program Eligibility - o Eligible Activity: HCDA Sections 105(a)(4) - Geographic Eligibility: FEMA IA declared parishes for Hurricanes, Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: Applicants at or below 80 percent AMI adjusted for household size who do not have the adequate flood insurance necessary for program closeout.